AllenInstitute/deepinterpolation/README.rst

 More on using the Tensorflow ModelServer soon.
 Those are usefull to deploy to AWS and/or avoid installing GPUs related packages.

+# **Adapting the module to a newer data structure**

+To adapt DeepInterpolation to a new dataset, you will need to use or recreate a generator in 'generator_collection.py'.
+Those are all constructed from core classes called *DeepGenerator* and *SequentialGenerator*.

+The *CollectorGenerator* class allows to group generators if your dataset is distributed across many files/folder/sources.
+This system was designed to allow to train very large DeepInterpolation models from TB of data distributed on a network infrastructure.
+The *CollectorGenerator* is not currently supported throught the CLI and will be replaced with a simpler API in a future release.

 # **License**